wooferzfg/wwrando/README.md

 ### Custom Player Models

-Allows you to customize Link, but casual outfits will only be seen before getting the tunic or during New Game+
+Allows you to customize Link, but "casual" outfits will only be seen before getting the tunic or during New Game+

 Models can be found here:
 https://github.com/Sage-of-Mirrors/Custom-Wind-Waker-Player-Models